-Latining America: Black-Brown Passages and the Coloring of Latino/a Studies by Claudia Milian (2013): University of
+Latining America: Black-Brown Passages and the Coloring of Latino/a Studies by Claudia Milian (2013)

 Spanish Perspectives on Chicano Literature: Literary and Cultural Essays by Jesús Rosales and Vanessa Fonseca

-The Roots of Latino Urban Agency by Sharon A. Navarro and Rodolfo Rosales (2013): University of North Texas Press.
+The Roots of Latino Urban Agency by Sharon A. Navarro and Rodolfo Rosales (2013).

 Clerical Ideology in a Revolutionary Age: The Guadalajara Church and the Idea of the Mexican Nation, 1788-